 (k) Continuing education credits shall not be recognized for any repeat program attended or completed; and

 participation as a member or alternative of a planning board, zoning board of

 adjustment or conservation commission shall equal 6 continuing education hours.

 (a) The responsibility of maintaining records to be used to support credits claimed shall be the responsibility of the licensee.

 (b) Records required shall contain at least the following documentation:

 (1) A log showing the type of activity claimed, sponsoring organization, location, instructor’s or speaker’s name, and continuing education hours credits earned; and

 (2) Attendance verification records in the form of completion certificates or other documents supporting evidence of attendance such as:

-(c) A copy of a listing of attendees
+A copy of a listing of attendees signed by a

 (c) The licensee shall retain attendance verification records for a period of at least 4 years.
 Such documentation shall be made available to the board for random audit and/or verification purposes.
 Documentation shall support continuing education hours claimed.
 Failure to provide documentation for audit verification shall result in disciplinary action.